Risks and benefits of rapid weight loss diets

 But fast weight loss is not without risk.
 Do you know what the risks are?

 Spurred on by TV's Biggest Loser and Excess Baggage, you may want to strip that excess body fat quickly.
-But if your New Year's resolution is to lose weight fast, then this could trigger some bad side-effects and make you feel unhealthy rather than healthier.
+But if your plan is to lose weight fast, the fast weight loss could trigger some bad side-effects and make you feel unhealthy rather than healthier.

 Risks of rapid weight loss and severe diets:

 - Trigger painful gout 'attack'.
 Ketosis associated with low carbohydrate plans appears to the culprit trigger.
 Gout is very painful and if you have suffered in the past, then speak with your doctor about what you can do to reduce the risk of 'attack'.
 It is critical to drink plenty of water when you are on a rapid weight loss plan but this alone won't help you avoid a gout 'attack'.

 - Trigger gall bladder 'attack'.
 Biliary sludge appears to build up during rapid weight loss diets and fasting and this in turn causes gall stones to form.
 You may not have had any before the severe diet but afterwards they appear.
 Gall bladder 'attacks' cause great pain and discomfort.

 - Loss of energy to get out and continue to do physical exercise.
 The majority of rapid weight loss diets are very low in carbohydrate content.
 Your muscles perform best when carbs are available.
 If your rapid weight loss plan lacks breads, grains, fruits and starchy vegetables then you're at risk of losing energy.

 - Change in bowel pattern is the other down side when the carb content is low.
 Your bowels may seize up - constipation, straining, haemarrohoids - due to a lower than usual fibre and fat intake.